ZackaryBrown30/Bart_warrior/README.md

 Step 1: insert key.js
 Step 2: in terminal at root of directory, type command "npm install".
-Step 3: Either insert your own api key in key.js's MyKey: "" placeholder Or, change all instances inside Server.js' "get" routes of Mykey to tempKey.
+Step 3: Either insert your own api key in key.js's MyKey: "" placeholder Or, change all instances inside Server.js' "get" routes of "Mykey" to "Tempkey".
 There are 2 instances in each route that will need to be adjusted.
+(4 total)

 EXAMPLE: See MyKey Below
 <script>
 app.get("/:station", function(req, res, next) {
   (destination = req.params.station),